perey/butler/docs/design.md

 * Names of said characters, swerving between cliché and pastiche.
 The player character is assigned a random name from such staples as “Jeeves” and “Wadsworth”.
-The investigator who turns up could be “Achille Pinot”, “Miss Pyne”, “Willie Wong”, or “Angela Archer”.
+The investigator who turns up could be “Achille Pinot”, “Miss Pyne” (too obscure?
+Oake, Alder, Harzel… ooh, Marplot?), “Willie Wong”, or “Angela Archer”.
 * The investigative trio of “means, motive, and opportunity”, from police procedurals.
 * Assorted *instances* of means, motive, and opportunity.
 (Though there should